oracle/accelerated-data-science/docs/source/user_guide/model_registration/frameworks/tensorflowmodel.rst

     # Generate prediction by invoking the deployed endpoint
     prediction = tensorflow_model.predict(image=<uri>)['prediction']

-Find executable example on PyTorch page in section `"Predict with Image" <https://accelerated-data-science.readthedocs.io/en/latest/user_guide/model_registration/frameworks/pytorchmodel.html#predict-with-image>`_.
+See the "Predict with Image" example `here <https://accelerated-data-science.readthedocs.io/en/latest/user_guide/model_registration/frameworks/pytorchmodel.html#predict-with-image>`_.

 Run Prediction with oci raw-request command
 ===========================================

-Deploy can be invoked with the OCI-CLI.
-Example invokes a model deployment with the CLI with ``numpy.ndarray`` payload:
+Model deployment endpoints can be invoked with the OCI-CLI.
+This example invokes a model deployment with the CLI with a ``numpy.ndarray`` payload:

 `numpy.ndarray` payload example
 -------------------------------